Electrical Installation Condition Report (EICR)

-The important purpose of an Electrical Installation Condition Report
+The Importance of an Electrical Installation Condition Report

-Electrical installations degrade over time.
-For example, switches and sockets can sustain damage, cables deteriorate, infrastructure, connections can also become loose – in fact, this is frequently visually noticed during our PAT Testing inspections and we ensure that our clients are notified of this completely free of charge.
+Electrical installations degrade over time; for example, switches and sockets can sustain damage, cables deteriorate, infrastructure and connections can also become loose – in fact, this is frequently visually noticed during our PAT Testing inspections and we ensure that our clients are notified of such observations, completely free of charge.
 The severity of degradation is even more marked in installations where adverse elements are involved, i.e. corrosive chemicals, construction waste, extreme temperatures or poor maintenance on the part of tenants or landlord.
-To maximize the safety of the user(s), it is imperative that every installation is periodically inspected and tested as recommended by BS 7671: 2008 (Regulation 135.1).
-The Electricity at Work Regulation (1989) Regulation 4 (2) states: “As may be necessary to prevent danger, all systems shall be maintained so as to prevent danger, so far as reasonably practicable such danger.”
+To maximise the safety of the user(s), it is imperative that every installation is periodically inspected and tested as recommended by BS7671:2018 (18th Edition Wiring Regulations).
+The Electricity at Work Regulation (1989) Regulation 4 (2) states: “As may be necessary to prevent danger, all systems shall be maintained so as to prevent danger, so far as reasonably practicable.”

 What is an Electrical Installation Condition Report?

-As its title suggests, it is a report not a certificate.
-It relates to an assessment of the in-service condition of an electrical installation against the requirements of the issue of BS 7671 current at the time of the inspection, irrespective of the age of the installation.
+As its name suggests, it is a report not a certificate.
+It relates to an assessment of the in-service condition of an electrical installation against the requirements of the issue of current BS7671:2018 (18th Edition Wiring Regulations) at the time of the inspection, irrespective of the age of the installation.
 An Electrical Installation Condition Report differs greatly from PAT Testing and Fixed Appliance Testing because it is an in-depth inspection on the internal wiring of the building not appliances.

-The results and measurements and values taken during the Electrical Installation Condition Reports are clearly recorded in a report and appropriate recommendations, if applicable, are made for any damage, deterioration or defects observed that may give rise to danger to be remedied, such that the installation may continue to be used in safety.
+The results, measurements and values taken during the Electrical Installation Condition Reports are clearly recorded in a report and appropriate recommendations, if applicable, are made for any damage, deterioration or defects observed that may give rise to danger.

 What do the terms Periodic Inspection Report (PIR), Fixed Wiring, Electrical Installation Condition Report (EICR) even mean and what does this have to do with me?

-The terms ‘Fixed Wiring Testing’ and ‘Periodic Inspection Reports’ are used interchangeably but, to add confusion to the mix, these aforementioned terms are being replaced by the new term ‘Electrical Installation Condition Report (EICR)’ but all three terms essentially mean the same thing.
-The reason for the name change is primarily due to the latest amendment of B.S.
-7671:2008 (IEE Wiring regulations – Seventeenth Edition) Amendment No. 1: 2011.
+The terms ‘Fixed Wiring Testing’ and ‘Periodic Inspection Reports’ are used interchangeably and, to add confusion to the mix, these aforementioned terms are being replaced by the more recent term ‘Electrical Installation Condition Report (EICR)’ but all three terms essentially mean the same thing.

 The IEE recommend the following maximum periods of time between inspections and testing:

-If you would like a Fixed Wiring quotation, please complete the quotation form on the right or call us to learn more.
+If you would like a fixed wiring quotation, please complete the quotation form at the top of this page or call us and we can discuss your exact requirements.

 Fixed Wire Testing